elucidat/lms-integration-example/README.md

 This App is intended to demonstrate how the Elucidat API would work from an LMS's point of view.

-It is built in Code Igniter 3, to work on a LAMP stack.
+It is built in CodeIgniter 3, to work on a LAMP stack.

 ## Installation